 If this fails, the court may allow you to notify them by publishing notice of the divorce in the local newspaper in the town of their last known address.

-Most courts will then appoint an attorney to represent your husband to check that you have made all these efforts to locate your spouse.
-This attorney may also make their own efforts to locate your spouse.
+Most courts will then appoint an attorney to represent your husband to check that you have made these efforts to locate your spouse.
+This attorney may also make their efforts to locate your spouse.

 You will also have the privilege of paying for this attorney's time.

 How do I file for a divorce if my husband is incarcerated?